BretFisher/kubernetes-mastery/slides/k8s/rollout.md

 - With rolling updates, when a Deployment is updated, it happens progressively

-- The Deployment controls multiple Replica Sets
+- The Deployment controls multiple ReplicaSets

+--

-- Each Replica Set is a group of identical Pods
+- Each ReplicaSet is a group of identical Pods

   (with the same image, arguments, parameters ...)

+--

-- During the rolling update, we have at least two Replica Sets:
+- During the rolling update, we have at least two ReplicaSets:

   - the "new" set (corresponding to the "target" version)

   - at least one "old" set

+--

 - We can have multiple "old" sets